Conal2023/LoveFlowers1.1/README.md

   - [PythonGuides](https://pythonguides.com/contact-form-with-django-and-sqlite/) was used to help create the contact pages.

   - My mentor [David Bowers](https://github.com/dnlbowers) for all the help and support he has provided over the past 12 months.
 Honestly, if it weren't for him, I don't think I would have finished the course.
+  - Finally, I want to express my gratitude to my amazing wife and two daughters.
+They not only supported my decision to pursue this course but also encouraged and pushed me to do my best.
+They listened to my frustrations and provided the motivation to keep going.